SharonNavarro/SharonNavarro/README.md

 - 🔭 I’m currently working on proyects that allow me to learn new skills!

-- 🌱 I’m currently learning libraries, frameworks and updating in agile methodology.

 - 📫 How to reach me: contactsharonnavarro@gmail.com / https://www.linkedin.com/in/sharonnavarrom/

 <!--